Eye Care Professionals Who May Work with Your Child

 Low Vision Specialists

-- Intermediate tasks (16 inches to 3 feet)
+- intermediate tasks (16 inches to 3 feet), and

 The low vision specialist can prescribe aids such as magnifiers, monoculars, or video magnifiers.
 A low vision specialist also considers how lighting and nonoptical aids such as a reading stand, bold-lined paper, or nonprescription sun lenses can help children use their vision more efficiently.